Philosophy & Religion

 Learning outside the classroom and inspiring pupils to engage with the broader subject area is vital.
-The department utilises a YouTube channel and a Twitter account to support this engagement.
 Understanding the way in which we behave in society, how we believe, the questions of morality and faith are all subjects discussed daily in our newsfeeds.

 All pupils study Philosophy and Religion in Years 7 to 9 and the subject is a popular choice at GCSE and A Level.

-The innovative curriculum for the Third Form (Year 9) has themes which are especially relevant in the twenty-first century such as: an analysis of cults and the grey-area between cults, sects or religions; the dangers of extremism, radicalization and the manipulation of faith; and the Arab/Israeli conflict.
+The innovative curriculum for the Third Form (Year 9) has themes which are especially relevant in the twenty-first century such as: an analysis of cults and new religious movements; the dangers of extremism, radicalization and the manipulation of faith; and an introduction to ethics and ethical thinking..

-The GCSE course in Philosophy and Religion involves an evaluation of both the philosophical and ethical concepts within Christianity.
+The GCSE course in Philosophy and Religion involves an evaluation of both the philosophical and ethical concepts within Christianity, Islam and Buddhism.